ULTRA-VIPER-156/C-Basics/README.md

 # C# Basics

 Welcome to the **C# Basics** repository! 🎉 This repo is designed to help beginners and enthusiasts learn and explore fundamental concepts of the C# programming language.
+I made this repo as a way to document my learning and Basically teach myself how to be consitent in coding

 ## 📖 About the Repository
 This repository contains examples, explanations, and exercises to guide you through the basics of C#.
 Whether you're a complete beginner or brushing up on your skills, this repository is a great starting point.